Reconciliation Action Plan

 SA Health recognises Aboriginal and Torres Strait Islander peoples as the first Australians and we celebrate Aboriginal culture and heritage.
-SA Health acknowledges how historical colonisation has impacted on the health and wellbeing of Aboriginal people.
+SA Health acknowledges the ongoing impacts of our shared histories on Aboriginal and Torres Strait Islander people and their health outcomes.

 SA Health is committed to strengthening existing, and building new, relationships with Aboriginal people and communities, and engaging Aboriginal people in decision making processes for matters that affect their lived experiences in the community and through the health system.